HI, I'M JANE

 In my second year, I maintained my active presence on campus, running the social media for both Spoon University - Queen's Chapter and the Get Your 150 Fitness Ambassador Initiative, contributing to MUSE Magazine as a member of the Creative Team, and working at the Athletics and Recreation Centre.
 I also founded and is the Co-Chair of Queen's Fashion Industry Network, a community aimed at helping students learn skills and develop networks within the global fashion industry.
 The organization grew into a twenty-person Executive Team, run by myself and a friend, and an 80+ Membership group of current students and alumni alike.

-I am spending this summer working for Dress to Kill Magazine as an Editorial Intern, as well as taking on a Contributing Producer role for consulting & content creation company, Su La Po.
+I am working for Dress to Kill Magazine as an Assistant Editor, as well as taking on a Contributing Producer role for consulting & content creation company, Su La Po.

 Professional: I have career aspirations to work in the fashion industry, with interests in content creation, media relations, and fashion buying.

 Personal: Since I was a little girl, I have strongly identified with my British heritage.
 From the first time we went to visit family in England, I knew I wanted to move to London when I was older.
 When I moved to Milan, my obsession with the UK broadened to encompass Europe as a whole, as I became infatuated with the milder temperatures, rich cultural history and fresh cuisine.
 I love Canada, but my dream is to live and work in London, and now perhaps mainland Europe, for a period of time.